fde-capu/ft_transcendence/docs/checklist.md

 [X] Must not be able to invite INGAME nor OFFLINE players.
 [X] Abrupt logout was leaving the user INCHAT forever.
 [ ] User must get offile if the browser closes.
+[ ] Better behavior on frontend while server is down.